-The group of this LSI has fifty-nine general I/O ports and eight general input-only ports.
-Thirteen ports are large current ports, which can drive 20 mA ($@V{OL} = 1.5 V$) when a low level signal is output.
+The group of this LSI has forty-five general I/O ports (forty-three general I/O ports in the H8/3687N) and eight general input-only ports.
+Port 6 is a large current port, which can drive 20 mA (@ $V{oL}$ = 1.5 V) when a low level signal is output.
 Any of these ports can become an input port immediately after a reset.
 They can also be used as I/O pins of the on-chip peripheral modules or external interrupt input pins, and these functions can be switched depending on the register settings.
 The registers for selecting these functions can be divided into two types: those included in I/O ports and those included in each on-chip peripheral module.
 General I/O ports are comprised of the port control register for controlling inputs/outputs and the port data register for storing output data and can select inputs/outputs in bit units.

 For functions in each port, see appendix B.1, I/O Port Block Diagrams.
-For the execution of bitmanipulation instructions to the port control register and port data register, see section 2.8.3, Bit Manipulation Instruction.
+For the execution of bit-manipulation instructions to the port control register and port data register, see section 2.8.3, Bit Manipulation Instruction.

-Port 1 is a general I/O port also functioning as IRQ interrupt input pins, an RTC output pin, a 14bit PWM output pin, a timer B1 input pin, and a timer V input pin.
+Port 1 is a general I/O port also functioning as IRQ interrupt input pins, an RTC output pin, a 14-bit PWM output pin, a timer B1 input pin, and a timer V input pin.
 Figure 9.1 shows its pin configuration.